 Question: I am a new lawyer, and I understand the need to keep my “filter” on.
 But it seems awkward to focus on that all the time.
 And I sometimes find that I have let my guard down before I know it.
 Any suggestions?

 The need to address behavior surprises many law students and young lawyers because they carry the assumption that adults should and will behave in a professional manner.
 Unfortunately, experience shows that assumption is far from reality.
 Being a professional goes beyond your work product and your everyday

 What was the first thing you learned in law school?
 Maybe it was why you should double check the name of the ship you’re loading with cotton?
-Or how you can be liable for someone losing their leg if all you did was kick them under
+Or how you can be liable for someone losing their leg if all you did was kick

 The day to day life of a young lawyer is one of the aspects of the profession that is almost impossible to teach during the law school.
 In my first post, I talked about working on your work product.
 While the nature of a specific practice will certainly